MicrosoftDocs/azure-docs/articles/spring-apps/quickstart-for-event-driven-app.md

 **This article applies to:** ✔️ Basic/Standard tier

 This quickstart explains how to deploy a Spring Boot event driven application to Azure Spring Apps.
 The sample project is a event driven application that subscribe to a [Service Bus queue](/azure/service-bus-messaging/service-bus-queues-topics-subscriptions#queues) named `lower-case`, then handle the message and send another message to another queue named `upper-case`.
-To simply the app, messaging handle is just convert the message to uppercase.
+To make the app simple, messaging handle is just convert the message to uppercase.
 Here is the diagram about the system:

 :::image type="content" source="media/quickstart-for-event-driven-app/diagram.png" alt-text="Screenshot of Spring event driven app architecture." lightbox="media/quickstart-for-event-driven-app/diagram.png":::